hosseinniri/Kalman-Filter-Implementation-in-Cpp-Using-Eigen-Library/README.md

 "KalmanFilter.cpp" - Implementation file for the Kalman filter class

-"driverCodeKalmanCpp.cpp" - Driver code that explains how to use the Kalman filter class
+"main.cpp" - Driver code that explains how to use the Kalman filter class

 "KalmanFilter.py"  - Python that implements the Kalman filter